Bernardo-MG/repository-pattern-java/readme.md

 A micro library for easing the use of persistence on Java, mostly JPA.

 This has been created for my own use.
-Mostly this serves to create JPA repositories, using my [Java Patterns][java_patterns] library.
+Mostly this serves to create JPA repositories, using the [Java Patterns][java_patterns] library.

 ## Documentation
 Documentation is always generated for the latest release: